 During the year ended October 31, 2015, it was noted that an amount of \$126,000 (including GST of \$6,000) had been withdrawn from the bank account of the Company.
 The net of tax amount has been disclosed as other expense in the Statement of Loss.
 The payment was not authorized by the Board and was referred to legal counsel.
 After careful consideration, the Board of Directors has decided that it is not in the long term interest of the shareholders of the Company to pursue any legal action on the issue.

-I) Paid or accrued consultancy fees of \$8,000 (2015 - \$Nil) to Isaac Maresky, a director.
+CONDENSED INTERIM NOTES TO THE FINANCIAL STATEMENTS FOR THE THREE MONTH PERIOD ENDED JANUARY 31, 2017 g) Paid or accrued consultancy fees of \$nil (2015 - \$8,000) to Isaac Maresky, a director.